 - Loan term

-When shopping for a personal loan — or any loan — be sure to compare apples-to-apples numbers.
-It may be helpful to view annual percentage rate vs. interest rate as total cost of borrowing instead of just considering the base cost of securing your personal loan.
-Frankly, it may not be useful to compare interest rates to APRs, though there are tools and formulas available for this.
-Ideally, your loan servicer should be able to answer any questions you have about these rates.
-They also should really be promoting APR clearly any time interest rates appear, so that you fully understand the total cost of borrowing
+When shopping for any loan, be sure to crunch the numbers.
+It may be helpful to view annual percentage rate as the total cost of borrowing, including up front fees, instead of just considering the interest rate being applied to your personal loan.
+Ideally, your loan servicer should be able to answer any questions you have about these rates so that you fully understand the total cost of borrowing.

-Additionally, take both rates into account when comparing loans among lenders and even similar loans from one financial institution.
-What looks like a few points in either direction can mean big savings — or overspending — over the life of your loan.
+Additionally, take both rates and fees into account when comparing loans among lenders.
+What looks like a few percentage points can mean big savings over the life of your loan.